amityadav341/all-usefull-git-github-and-version-control-command/README.md

 # gitignore

--> create gitignore file by typing command
+1.create gitignore file by typing command

-   => touch .gitignore
+   i.=> touch .gitignore
-   => open .gitignore  ->you can write the file name that you want to ignored while pushing the file to remote repository.
+   ii.=> open .gitignore  ->you can write the file name that you want to ignored while pushing the file to remote repository. iii.=>git init iv.=>git add. -> this will added all file to gitignore. v.=>git status vi.=>git rm --cached -r .  -> remove all file from gitignore file. vii.=>git commit -m "first"
-   =>git init
-   =>git add. -> this will added all file to gitignore.
-   =>git status
-   =>git rm --cached -r .  -> remove all file from gitignore file.
-   =>git commit -m "first"

--> https://github.com/github/gitignore  you can check out here what are the file that you no need to push into your remote repository. accordingly you can add it in your gitignore file.
+2. https://github.com/github/gitignore  you can check out here what are the file that you no need to push into your remote repository. accordingly you can add it in your gitignore file.